microsoft/AzureMonitorAddonForSplunk/README.md

    ![Deployment artifacts](./images/deployment-artifacts.png)

 5. The version specific package file should be committed to the repository with your code changes.
-It is tradition to remove the oldest version specific package file when creating a new one.
+It is tradition to also remove the oldest version specific package file when creating a new one.